Empirically managed agile transformation

 Spreading Scrum through the Enterprise.
 A well-rounded look at the need for enterprise agile transformation and at the challenges organizations face when scaling Scrum.
 “Your competitors in your industry are disrupting the industry, so you are either on the disrupting wave or you will be shattered by the disruption wave.”
 Read more at SD Times.

 How to Make Agile Work in Fast-Growing Startups.
 Looking to take the Agile plunge with your startup?
 Read these six practical lessons on how to make the transition easier and worthwhile.
 By Stefan Wolpers.
-Read more at The Agile Zone.
+Read more on his site.

 Beyond Agile Operations: How to Achieve The Holy Grail of Strategic Agility.
 Most organizations today are still struggling to master agile practice at an operational level.
 In this article, Steve Denning explains that, although developing these competencies is important, it is agility at a strategic level which must ultimately be achieved.
 This involves the disruptive creation of new markets where the agile organization brings value as an innovative network of players.
 Read more at Forbes Magazine.